mbaris/hugo-blog/content/posts/micrometer-spring-boot.md

 These two endpoints are info and health.

-We can call them to verify if evertying is working correctly.
+We can call them to verify if everything is working correctly.
 ``` bash
 curl localhost:8080/actuator/health
 {